Richard-Brantsch/Monash-University-Cybersecurity-Boot-Camp/Unit 05 - Archiving-and-Logging-Data/README.md

 ## Week 5 Homework Submission File: Archiving and Logging Data

-Please edit this file by adding the solution commands on the line below the prompt.

-Save and submit the completed file for your homework submission.

 ---

 ### Step 1: Create, Extract, Compress, and Manage tar Backup Archives